Psychology in Barcelona

-In addition to the academic component of the program, you will hear from guest speakers, partake in excursions, and take four, one-hour introductory Catalan classes to learn the offical language of Barcelona and Catalonia.
+In addition to the academic component of the program, you will hear from guest speakers, partake in excursions and activities that will focus on the rich and unique culture of Barcelona and Catalonia.
 One of the excursions included on the program is an all-day trip to Terragona to visit northern Spain's famous Roman ruins.

 |Term||Year||Priority Deadline||Deadline||Arrival Date||Departure Date|

 PSY388: Human Sexuality (300 level Psychology Elective)

 Second Class: TBD